-Applicants can contact the complaints service with complaints about the Community Grants Hub's service/s or the selection process.
+Applicants can contact the complaints service with complaints about the Community Grants Hub's service(s) or the selection process.

 Details of what makes an eligible complaint can be provided by asking the Community Grants Hub.
-Applicants can use the online complaints form on the Department of Social Services website, or contact the Department of Social Services' Complaints line.
+The applicant can use the online complaints form on the Department of Social Services website, by phone of mail.